zzhangjii/learning-library/workshops/python4atp/LabGuide100.md

 ### **STEP 1:** Log in to your OCI dashboard and switch regions

-- Open firefox from inside the image (you should still be in the image from the previous step) and log into your cloud account.  www.oracle.com
+- Open firefox from inside the image (you should still be in the image from the previous lab) and [login](www.oracle.com) to your cloud account.

   ![](images/100/025.png)